katomaran-videoanalytics/Face_Recognition-Phase_Two/phase-two/readme.txt

 * this script import mtcnn_detector script and helper script for detecting faces from the video file.
 * pretrained model is loaded.
-* resize the detected face to 182*182 snd then resized to 160*160.
+* resizes the detected face to 182*182 and then resized to 160*160.
-* prewhiten using facenet file, and paseed for feature extarction using pretrained model and predicts the label using trained classfier
+* the resized images are passed to prewhiten using facenet file for feature extraction using pretrained model and predicts the label using trained classfier

 input <- video_file
 output -> predictions